-- For tributary drainage areas one hundred (100) acres or greater, and for the determination of detention and depressional storage requirements, an SMC-approved hydrograph-producing runoff calculation method shall be used.
-Appendix K: Detention Volume Versus Percent Impervious of this Ordinance may also be used, when appropriate and upon approval of the Enforcement Officer, for determination of detention storage volumes. - The Rational Method may be used to calculate discharges for areas of less than one hundred (100) acres.
-The Rational Method shall not be used to determine detention or depressional storage requirements. - Foll.03 Rainfall data as presented in Appendix I: Rainfall Depth Duration Frequency Tables for Lake County of this Ordinance shall be used for rainfall volume, storm distribution, return frequency, and event duration. - Runoff calculations for all off-site drainage areas may be based on anticipated future land use conditions or existing land use conditions.
+- 501.01 For tributary drainage areas one hundred (100) acres or greater, and for the determination of detention and depressional storage requirements, an SMC-approved hydrograph-producing runoff calculation method shall be used.
+Appendix K: Detention Volume Versus Percent Impervious of this Ordinance may also be used, when appropriate and upon approval of the Enforcement Officer, for determination of detention storage volumes. - 501.02 The Rational Method may be used to calculate discharges for areas of less than one hundred (100) acres.
+The Rational Method shall not be used to determine detention or depressional storage requirements. - 501.03 Rainfall data as presented in Appendix I: Rainfall Depth Duration Frequency Tables for Lake County of this Ordinance shall be used for rainfall volume, storm distribution, return frequency, and event duration. - 801.04 Runoff calculations for all off-site drainage areas may be based on anticipated future land use conditions or existing land use conditions.
 Anticipated future land use conditions will be based on future land use and existing storage facilities.
 Future detention facilities may be used for anticipated future land use conditions if approved by the SMC Chief Engineer or for tributary drainage areas less than 100 acres in a Certified Community, the Enforcement Officer.
 Existing land use conditions will be based on existing land use and existing storage facilities.
-For each frequency storm event, runoff calculations will be based on the critical duration, for all durations presented in Appendix I: Rainfall Depth Duration Frequency Tables for Lake County. - 501.05 Existing depressional storage volume shall be maintained, and the volume of detention storage provided to meet the requirements of this Ordinance shall be in addition to the existing storage. - For determination of soil runoff characteristics, areas of the development that are hydrologically disturbed and compacted shall be changed to that soil types' highest runoff potential/soil group classification.
+For each frequency storm event, runoff calculations will be based on the critical duration, for all durations presented in Appendix I: Rainfall Depth Duration Frequency Tables for Lake County. - 501.05 Existing depressional storage volume shall be maintained, and the volume of detention storage provided to meet the requirements of this Ordinance shall be in addition to the existing storage. - For determination of soil runoff characteristics, areas of the development that are hydrologically disturbed and compacted shall be changed to the next higher that hydrologic soil types' highest runoff potential/soil group classification e.g., B to C, C to D, or as approved by the Enforcement Officer.
 Soil groups that are not hydrologically disturbed will retain their current runoff characteristics.
 Areas that are deed or plat restricted for native planting areas may be determined to have lower runoff characteristics, and may be taken into account when meeting the runoff volume reduction requirements of this Ordinance (503.02).
+The Enforcement Officer may determine these areas are not hydrologically disturbed and may be removed from the required detention volume calculation.